-Eskom itself admits that in the process of generating electricity, the utility is a significant user of the country's fresh water.15 In one second, Eskom uses the same amount of water as a single person would use within one year, based on access to the minimum 25 litres of water per day.
-And in seven seconds, the utility uses nearly the same amount of water as a household would use in an entire year, based on the free basic water allocation.1 Within this context, in 2012 there are still nearly a million households without access to the minimum 25 litres of water16 per person per day.17 i During 2011, Eskom used 327 billion litres of fresh water, amounting to a staggering 10 000 litres of water per second, compared to a single person using the minimum of 25 litres of water per day, which would amount to 9 125 litres of water per year or a household using the minimum 6 000 litres of water per month, which would amount to 72 000 litres of water per year.
+Eskom itself admits that in the process of generating electricity, the utility is a significant user of the country's fresh water.
+In one second, Eskom uses the same amount of water as a single person would use within one year, based on access to the minimum 25 litres of water per day.
+And in seven seconds, the utility uses nearly the same amount of water as a household would use in an entire year, based on the free basic water allocation.
+Within this context, in 2012 there are still nearly a million households without access to the minimum 25 litres of water per person per day.

-According to the National Water Act (Act no. 36 of 1998) the government, as trustee of the nation's water resources, must allocate water equitably, and in the public interest.18 These allocation decisions are becoming ever more crucial against the backdrop of an impending water crisis, which makes transparency and accountability in the water sector even more important.
+According to the National Water Act (Act no. 36 of 1998) the government, as trustee of the nation's water resources, must allocate water equitably, and in the public interest.
+These allocation decisions are becoming ever more crucial against the backdrop of an impending water crisis, which i During 2011, Eskom used 327 billion litres of fresh water, amounting to a staggering 10 000 litres of water per second, compared to a single person using the minimum of 25 litres of water per day, which would amount to 9 125 litres of water per year or a household using the minimum 6 000 litres of water per month, which would amount to 72 000 litres of water per year.

+makes transparency and accountability in the water sector even more important.
 However, there is a serious lack of transparency regarding water management plans and water licences in South Africa.
 Most of this information remains confidential, and inaccessible to the public.

-Of the 22 mines that supply Eskom with coal, half were operating without a valid water licence in 2010,19 which creates clear threats to the accountability of users and the protection of this country's water resources.20 And there are still more questions than answers.
-A recent inquiry by Greenpeace Africa shows that in 2012 the Department of Water Affairs has issued 83 water licences for coal mining, while the Department of Mineral Resources lists 119 operational coal mines.21 The Department of Water Affairs did not provide an answer clarifying this gap in licensing by the time of publication of this report.
+Of the 22 mines that supply Eskom with coal, half were operating without a valid water licence in 2010, which creates clear threats to the accountability of users and the protection of this country's water resources.
+And there are still more questions than answers.
+A recent inquiry by Greenpeace Africa shows that in 2012 the Department of Water Affairs has issued 83 water licences for coal mining, while the Department of Mineral Resources lists 119 operational coal mines.
+The Department of Water Affairs did not provide an answer clarifying this gap in licensing by the time of publication of this report.

 South Africans have a right to know how water is being allocated, managed and polluted.
 Confidentiality in the water sector essentially disempowers the people of this country, effectively removing their ability to hold industry accountable for its water use.
-This is particularly true given the fact that no part of the country's water resources are regarded as 'private property',22 and the National Water Act (Act no.36 of 1998) clearly states in its preamble that "water is a natural resource that belongs to all people".23 The current allocation of water to the coal mining industry and to Eskom for coal-fired electricity is not a transparent, accountable or sustainable decision.
+This is particularly true given the fact that no part of the country's water resources are regarded as 'private property', and the National Water Act (Act no.36 of 1998) clearly states in its preamble that "water is a natural resource that belongs to all people".
+The current allocation of water to the coal mining industry and to Eskom for coal-fired electricity is not a transparent, accountable or sustainable decision.
 And it is definitely not in the public interest, given that there are very effective alternatives to coal, but there are no alternatives to water.